FabianFox/fguelzau/content/home/teaching.md

 +++

 Currently, I do not have teaching obligations.
-However, I regularly organize workshops on webscraping, text mining and visualization with R.
+However, I regularly organize workshops on webscraping, text mining, and visualization with R.

-For an overview of my teaching portfolio see my homepage at the chair of macrosociology [link](https://www.sowi.hu-berlin.de/en/lehrbereiche-en/makro-en/mitarbeiter-en/Guelzau?set_language=en).